HGieselmann/HugoCreativeCoding/content/docs/06_MultipleObjects.md

 ### Multiple Object Workflow
 If you followed along with some of the examples, you probably realized we are doing a lot of manual labor in changing things on the Unity Editor itself.
-Each Square has to get the new Script and so forth.
+Each Cuboid has to get the new Script and so forth.
 Then again programming is a lazy mans art.
 The less manual labor we have to do the better.
+With the concepts introduced in this chapter, we will be able handle lots and lots of objects simultaneously.
+Hence it will also allow us to create more complex sketches.
+We will also look at interaction between multiple scripts.
+Finally keywords like `private` and `public` will hopefully make more sense.
-In this Chapter we will introduce ways to handle multiple Squares at once.
-And Squares - of course cpuld be anything in the end.
+Thus in this Chapter we will introduce ways to create and handle multiple cuboids at runtime.
+And cuboids - of course could be anything really.
 To do this conveniently in Unity we need to look at three Concepts:
 1. Prefabs and Instantiation
-2. Lists and Arrays
+2. Arrays or Lists
 3. Loops
 In short, we will create objects through Instantiation.
-We will the use Lists to hold track of them and loops to iterate over these lists.
+We will the use Arrays and Lists to keep track of them and loops to iterate over them
 What’s even better is, it opens up a lot of creative possibilities and ideas to talk about!

 ### Prefabs and Instantiation
 Instantiation is the process of creating Objects from a script and it is tightly intertwined with the Concept of Prefabs.
-Prefabs are “prefabricated” Objects we can “save” in the project window.
+Prefabs are “prefabricated” Objects we can “save” form the project view.
+They are in most cases the objects we want to then create through code.
 Creating Prefabs is superbly simple.
-You create the Object you want to create in the Hierarchy and then drag and drop it into the Project View.
+Any object you have in your scene can be turned into a prefab.
+All you have to do is drag an item from the hierarchy into the project view.
 TODO GIF PREFAB
 The tiny cube in front of the object turns blue if Unity knows about this object as an Prefab.
 It’s often advisable to create a specific folder for all your prefabs.
 The great thing is that Unity will keep all of it’s components attached to the prefab.
-##### You may want to dublicate your scene before following along.
-So if you go ahead and take a square with a script for movement already attached to it you will be able to instantiate it.
+But it also opens up room for some consideration later on.
+Any behaviour we have added to a prefab will be there once we create an instance of it.
+This can be what you want, but it’s not necessarily so.
 Once you have created a prefab from an GameObject you can go ahead and delete it from the hierarchy.

 ### Instantiation
-Next we will need to create a script to actually handle the creation of all our stuff and because scripts in Unity can’t exists in empty space, we need to create a GameObject for this as well.
+With an prefab ready, we will need to create a script to actually handle the creation/instantiation of all our cuboids and because scripts in Unity can’t exists in empty space, we need to create a GameObject to hold our script.
 Technically any object would work, yet an “Empty Object” would of course be the ideal choice.
-Empties only consist of a transform component and thus have no visual representation in the scene.
+Empties only consist of a transform component and thus have no visual representation in the scene, thus you are less likely to accidentally delete them.
 Rename your Empty to something like “ScriptHolder” or “Manager”.
-First we have to find a way to grab hold of our prefabed square.
-In Unity all Objects (that inherit from Monobehaviour) can be referenced as GameObject.
-So let’s create a variable for our square.
+First we have to find a way to grab hold of our prefabricated cuboid.
+In Unity all Objects (that inherit from Monobehaviour - we’ll discuss this in Chapter 08) can be referenced as GameObject.
+So let’s create a variable of type `GameObject` for our cuboid.
 {{<highlight c>}}
-public GameObject squarePrefab;
+public GameObject cuboidPrefab;
 {{</highlight>}}
 Now go back to Unity and check the Inspector.
-You will see a field named squarePrefab.
+You will see a field named cuboidPrefab.
 You can now drag and drop the prefab you created from the Project view into the field on the inspector.
+Add Gif here
 Now the script *knows* about the prefab.
+You might argue, that this process feels a little strange, and I am with you.
+I tend to forget this step and run into an error.
+But you’ll get used to it!
 Next we need to actually create an actual instance at runtime:
 {{<highlight c>}}
-Instantiate(squarePrefab, Vector3.back, Quaternion.identity);
+Instantiate(cuboidPrefab, Vector3.zero, Quaternion.identity);
 {{</highlight>}}
-The instantiate Method takes 3 argumentts: 1.
-The Object we want to Instantiate, A  Vector as Position in Space, and a Rotation.
-Rotation is passed as Quaternion.
-For now,  just use Quaternion.identity; Quaternions are scary things.
-We will deal with them later.
+The instantiate Method takes three argumentts:
+1. The Object we want to Instantiate
+2. A Vector as Position in Space
+3. Rotation passed as a Quaternion.
+For now,  just use `Quaternion.identity;`.
+Quaternions are scary things and `Quaternion.identity` will place them in the exact state you created the Prefab in, so that’s very, very likely correct anyway.
-If you run your scene now, you should have one one Square moving around.
+If you run your scene now, you should have one Cuboid moving around, based on the script you had attached to it, when creating the prefab.
 Go ahead and duplicate that line.
-It should give you two Squares and yet you will probably only see one.
-Both are created in exactly the same space and Size again.
-Also both have the same color.
+It should give you two cuboids and yet you will probably only see one.
+Both are created in exactly the same space and size.
+But you should be able to see two of them in the hierarchy.
 So we need to find a way to access a gameObject after instantiation.
 To do that we can just assign the created Object to variable the moment we create it:
 {{<highlight c>}}
-	var Square =Instantiate(_SquarePrefab, Vector3.back, Quaternion.identity);
+	var cuboid = Instantiate(cuboidPrefab, Vector3.back, Quaternion.identity);
 {{</highlight>}}
 {{<expand>}}
-### the ‘var’ Keyword
+#### the ‘var’ Keyword
 You might stumbled across the ‘var’ Keyword here.
 You will see code that never uses ‘var’ and code which makes a lot use of it.
 Generally speaking you should only use it when through the context it is unmistakeable which Type is referenced.
 This is mostly true for “Object stuff”.
 To keep it simple for now.
 As an Example:
 `GameObject myGameOject = new GameObject();`
 This would create a new empty GameObject.
 But the line of code isn’t a beauty, is it?
 That’s where var comes in:
 `var myGameObject = new GameObject();`
 Don’t worry about it too much for now.
 This will become second nature over time.
 {{</expand>}}
-Now we have a variable for our square.
-With this variable we can change the square from this script just like the way we used to with the script which was directly attached to the square itself.
-All we have to chang is adding Square in front of it.
+Now we have a variable for our cuboid.
+This variable allows us to access the the cuboid and all the properties of it, that are actually public.
+This is the first time `private` and `public` actually become relevant for us in a scripting sense.
 {{<highlight c>}}
-Square.transform.position = new Vector3(0,0,0);
+cuboid.transform.position = new Vector3(0,0,0);
 {{</highlight>}}
-To actually start recreating our sketch, we need two other squares with another variable.
-{{< highlight c>}}
-var Square =Instantiate(_SquarePrefab, Vector3.back, Quaternion.identity);
-var SquareM =Instantiate(_SquarePrefab, Vector3.back, Quaternion.identity);
-var SquareS =Instantiate(_SquarePrefab, Vector3.back, Quaternion.identity);
-{{</highlight>}}
-If you run this, we still face the problem of all squares overlapping in the exact same space.

-Now this still is waaaaay too much manual labour for being in any kind practical.
-What if we needed a hundered or a thousand squares?
-You’d quit coding immediatly.
-Well don’t!
+So to actually recreate our Homage to the cuboid we would need to do this over and over again and then adjusting things and... nah...
+We are not going to do that.
+As I said before.
+One core idea in programming is DRY - Don’t repeat yourself.
+Thus we are not going to do that!

 ### For Loops
-To be able to handle many Objects (or any kind repeating process) programmers came up with loops.
-Loops are blocks of code thate are executed over and over again until a certain condition is met.
+To be able to handle many Objects (or any kind repeating process) people came up with loops.
+Loops are blocks of code that are executed over and over again until a certain condition is met.
 Maybe the most common implementation of a loop is the “for loop”.
 For Loops in C# need three things to work: Initializer, condition and iterator.
 Think of it as having a jar of cookies and you are allowed to eat 50 cookies in a week.
-So you need to make sure how many you have eaten.
+So you need to make sure how many you have eaten so far.
 So you take a piece of paper and start a tally sheet.
 This tally sheet is your initializer.
-The Initializer is just creating a variableto keep track of a number.
-Then each time you want a cookie you check wether you are still allowed to eat a cookie.
+The Initializer is just creating a variable to keep track of a number.
+Then each time you want a cookie you check whether you are still allowed to eat a cookie or if you already had 50.
 That’s the condition.
-Once you have eaten the cookie you add one.
+Once you have eaten the cookie you add one to your tally sheet.
 That’s done using the iterator.
-Actually eating the cookie is the code the run.
+Actually eating the cookie is the code run in the loop.
 That’s wrapped in curly braces again.
 {{<highlight c>}}
 for (int i = 0; i < 5; i++)
 {